Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 Fit On

-A skilled designer can find a way to fit a lot even in a very small space, and here’s an example to prove it.
-While there are plenty of apps with a similar look (as we said, purple and gradients are very popular as well as sleek, custom letters), this fitness app helps provide an even better user experience by adding the full name of the app into the small icon.
-The slight difference in line thickness might not be something you catch when glancing at your screen, but it helps make the lettering more noticeable while the overall design remains well-balanced.
+There are plenty of apps with a similar look (as we said, purple and gradients are very popular as well as sleek, custom letters).
+However, fitness app helps provide an even better user experience by adding the full name of the app into the small icon.

 Tasty

-Buzzfeed’s fun food network uses an icon that combines text (an entire word, in fact), a handwritten font rather than a crisp sans serif, colorful background, and additional illustrated elements in said background.
-However, it conveys the app’s fun, casual nature well, and even with all the details, it doesn’t look overcrowded.
+Buzzfeed's fun food network uses an icon that combines text (an entire word, in fact), a handwritten font rather than a crisp sans serif, colorful background, and additional illustrated design elements in said background.
+However, it conveys the app's fun, casual nature well, and even with all the details, it doesn't look overcrowded.

 Whether it will still look relevant in a few years is a big question but, for now, it’s playful, enticing, and aesthetically pleasing.